-In the early stages of his coaching career as an assistant at Florida, DJ worked with and was mentored by former UF Head Track Coach, 1980 U.S. Olympic Track and Field Coach, and USATFCCCA Hall of Fame Coach, Jimmy Carnes.
+In the early stages of his coaching career as an assistant coach at the University of Florida, DJ worked with and was mentored by former UF Head Track Coach, 1980 U.S. Olympic Track and Field Coach, and USATFCCCA Hall of Fame Coach, Jimmy Carnes.
 DJ has also had the honor of coaching with Guy Kochel and Bill Webb.
 Kochel is a USATFCCCA Hall of Fame Coach, former USA pole vault coordinator and former ASU head coach.
 Webb is the former head coach at Cal State Northridge, former University of Tennessee head coach, 2003 U.S. Olympic Committee National Track and Field Coach of the Year, and a recent USATFCCCA Hall of Fame Coach inductee.

 As an athlete at the University of Central Arkansas, Johnston was a three-time colligate All-American in track and field and an NAIA National Indoor Champion in the long jump.
 He is a member of the UCA Bears, Conway Arkansas Sports Hall of Fame for football and track.
 In track and field, he held eight school records, four AIC Conference records, and was AIC Conference High Point Performer his sophomore, junior and senior years.
 His record performances included conference championships in the 110m hurdles, long jump, triple jump, 4x100m relay, 4x200m relay and 4x400m relay.
 DJ's long jump record held for 10 years, while his triple jump record remained on the books for 38 years before finally being broken in 2007.
-In addition, his collegiate performances for UCA, DJ held the state of Arkansas triple jump record.
+In addition, his collegiate performances for UCA, DJ held the state of Arkansas Triple Jump record.
 All these accomplishments led to his induction into the Arkansas Track and Field Hall of Fame for his performances as an athlete and as a coach of world class stature.

 Johnston earned his master's degree from the University of Central Arkansas.